pambardekar/pc-ble-driver-py/README.md

 Before building pc-ble-driver-py you will need to install nrf-ble-driver as a CMake module.
 The easiest way to do this is to install it with [vcpkg](https://github.com/NordicPlayground/vcpkg).

+We have modified some vcpkg files to build 4.0.0 version of nrf-ble-driver (vcpkg master branch build 4.1.1 version which is incompatible with Plezmo dongle firmware).

+Before building nrf-ble-driver, replace files from vcpkg-files to vcpkg/ports/nrf-ble-driver.

     vcpkg install nrf-ble-driver

 To use a different triplet than the default one, see documentation in vcpkg: